Mercury13/unicodia/README.md

 x64 only.
 My tofu policy is:
 * **W10 should support everything possible, W7 base plane only**.
 * Three scripts of plane 1 are considered “extremely important” and **will** be supported in W7: Phoenician, Aramaic, Brahmi.
-* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the fonts has other problems.
+* Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.

 Rationale:
 * WXP, WVista and W8 are completely abandoned by all imaginable software.